dayanacavalcante/Obesity-Estimate/README.md

 As can be seen in the Seaborn Heatmap graph, there is a strong correlation between the variables "Nobeyesdad" and "Weight".
 I applied the Linear Regression model to these variables.

-But in the box plot graph you can see that there is an outlier in the "Weight" variable.
+But in the box plot graph I can see that there is an outlier in the "Weight" variable.
 The Linear Regression algorithm is very sensitive to outliers.
 So before applying the model, I treated the outlier of the "Weight" variable.
 I used the IQR (Inter-Quartile Range) technique to identify the upper and lower limits of the data and removing values above and below the limits.

 No more outliers are now seen in the box plot chart:
 ![](/Graphics/boxplot_weight.png)